ti-uni-bielefeld/T-SIMD/README.md

 Download the latest release of **T-SIMD** from the [GitHub releases page](https://github.com/ti-uni-bielefeld/T-SIMD/releases).

-The easiest way to use **T-SIMD** is to download and include the single-header version `tsimd.H` in your project.
+The easiest way to use **T-SIMD** is to download and include the single-header version `%tsimd.H` in your project.

-Alternatively, you can download the full source code and include the `src/lib/tsimd.H` header file.
+Alternatively, you can download the full source code and include the `%src/lib/tsimd.H` header file.

 ## Example